shom-fr/woom/README.rst

 Contributing
 ------------

-Please feel free to :ref:`contribute  to the project! <contributing>`.
+Please feel free to :ref:`contribute  to the project! <contributing>`

 License
 -------